Admission to the Master of Science in Human Resources Degree

 - Complete an interview with the MSHR Graduate Admission Committee with a majority favorable recommendation (for the MSHR - Clinical Rehabilitation and Clinical Mental Health Counseling option only).

 Conditional admission may be granted to an applicant who has met the GPA requirement for unconditional admission but has not submitted all other required documentation.
-The documentation, satisfactory completion of testing (if required), and successful completion of the interview (for Clinical Rehabilitation and Clinical Mental Health Counseling option only), must be completed and processed before the student may enroll in the second semester.
+The documentation and successful completion of the interview (for Clinical Rehabilitation and Clinical Mental Health Counseling option only), must be completed and processed before the student may enroll in the second semester.

 A senior student who lacks less than a full normal study load and who has completed a minimum of one hundred (100) credit hours, and meets the GPA requirements, may be permitted to enroll in graduate courses, subject to the study load provisions and semester hour provisions of the School of Graduate Studies.